Thief River Falls, Minnesota: Rivers and rails

 Thief River Falls is situated on the junction of two rivers, Red Lake River from the east-southeast and the Thief River from the north.
 The proximity to forests and shipping made Thief River Falls ideal for logging.
 In the late 19th century the Great Northern Railway was built, and in 1904, the Minneapolis, St. Paul and Sault Ste.
 Marie Railway (“Soo Line”) passed through on its route from Saint Paul to Winnipeg.
 Branches were later built to Drake, North Dakota, and Duluth, Minnesota.
 The Minnesota Northwestern Electric Railway, an electric-powered passenger train, ran from Thief River Falls to Goodridge between 1914 and 1940.

 Today, the river and rails still power the local economy with tourism and shipping.
 Canadian Pacific Railway and Minnesota Northern Railroad now occupy tracks through town.
 To this day, Soo Line engine 1024 rests outside city hall (formerly the Soo Line Depot).

-On Tuesday, August 21, 2007, the Empress Express (Canadian Pacific 2816) spent the night in front of the historic Soo Line depot in Thief River Falls.
-Thief River Falls Radio reported that the classic steam engine was built in 1930, and the 45 ticketed passengers were to leave for Glenwood, Minnesota, on Wednesday morning.

 Major industries

 Snowmobiles

 Arctic Cat, Inc. can trace its roots to former Polaris Industries founder Edgar Hetteen who left Polaris in 1960 and started Polar Manufacturing in Thief River Falls.
 Shortly after changing name to Arctic Enterprises, the new company produced snowmobiles.
 Arctic Cat purchased several boat manufacturers including Spirit Marine which produced the first Wetbike in 1978.
 A few snowless winters in the early 1980s bankrupted the 20-year-old company, which closed its facilities by 1982.
 In 1984, Arctic Cat was reborn under a new company name, Arctco, which was changed to Arctic Cat in 1996.
+It was announced at the end of 2024 that Arctic Cat would close during the first half of 2025 in Thief River Falls.

 Electronics distribution

 Digi-Key Electronics is one of the largest electronics distributors in North America.
 The company started in 1972 with Dr. Ronald A. Stordahl's interest in ham radio, which led him to assemble and sell digital electronic keyer kits to other ham radio operators for sending radiotelegraph messages.
 This device was called the Digi-Keyer.
-As a testament to how Digi-Key has distributed parts literally "around the world", electronic components it sold are inside satellites now orbiting the Earth.